OpenBAS-Platform/docs/docs/usage/atomic.md

 - Prevention: the ability of your security posture to prevent the inject
 - Detection: the ability of your security posture to detect the inject
 - Human response: the ability of your security teams to react as intented facing the inject
+- Vulnerability: the ability of your security posture to detect common vulnerabilities and exposures (CVEs)

 At the top, big metrics summarize how all targets performed.
 On the left, a list of targets lets you quickly check results for each one.
 When you select a target, the right side shows a timeline of the test and its results, including